+Explanatory variables.
 Our study uses the percentage cash flow ownership, by BGs and their affiliates, in IPO firms, as the main effect outlined in Hypothesis 1.
-This is in line with studies such as Hu et al. (2019).
-Following Masulis et al. (2011), we trace ultimate owners and then define a BG as two or more nominally independent firms under the control of a common ultimate owner.
-The tracing of ultimate owners involves both consideration of direct lines of ownership and indirect and more opaque lines of indirect control, evidenced by a common family identity or extensive use of mutually interlocking directorates.
-This involves detailed perusal of a variety of additional information sources, as outlined in Table A2, in order to fully appreciate the often-complex evolution of firms, their interlinkages, and their varying degrees of dependency on a family or entities such as the state.
-Such depth of consideration is essential given the more opaque lines of control within often expansive BGs that may also have had transitions in their ultimate owners, such as the 2008 takeover of Malian Bank of Africa group by Morocco's Benjelloun family, or that of the expansive group centered on former Tunisian premier Ben Ali and spouse Trabelsi by the Tunisian state.
-The complexity of the former, namely, Bank of Africa group, is demonstrated in Figure 2, which shows this BG
+This is in line with studies such as Hu, Cui & Aulakh (2019).
+Following Masulis et al. (2011), we trace ultimate owners, and then define a BG as two or more nominally independent firms under the control of a common ultimate owner.
+The tracing of ultimate owners involves both consideration of direct lines of ownership, and indirect and more opaque lines of indirect control, evidenced by a common family identity or extensive use of mutually interlocking directorates.
+This involves detailed perusal of a variety of additional information sources, as outlined in Appendix Table 2, in order to fully appreciate the often-complex evolution of firms, their interlinkages and their varying degrees of dependency on a family or entities such as the state.
+Such depth of consideration is essential given the more opaque lines of control within often expansive BGs which may also have had transitions in their ultimate owners, such as the 2008 takeover of Malian Bank of Africa group by Morocco's Benjelloun family, or that of the expansive group centred on former Tunisian premier Ben Ali and spouse Trabelsi by the Tunisian state.
+The complexity of the former, namely Bank of Africa group, is demonstrated in Figure 2, which shows this BG dominating financial sectors of indigenous economies across the continent.
+Such identification is consistent with prior BG literature (e.g., Khanna & Palepu, 2000; Khanna & Yafeh, 2007; Singh & Gaur, 2009).